LOCATION HONEOYE NY

 A new pedon from Onondaga County (the typical from the Onondaga Soil Survey) was used because the typical pedon did not match the typical pedon for Honeoye in the Ontario County, NY Soil Survey.

 CEC activity class changed from active to semi-active based on lab data for the Honeoye-Lima-Kendaia catena.

 Diagnostic horizons and other features recognized in the typical pedon are as follows:

 (1) Ochric epipedon - the zone from the surface to 20 cm (8 in) (Ap horizon).

 (2) Argillic horizon - the zone from 25 to 74 cm (10 to 29 in) (Bt/E and Bt horizons).

 (3) Glossic subgroup - as evidenced by interfingering of Albic material around peds in the upper part of the Argillic horizon (Bt/E horizon).

-ADDITIONAL DATA: Characterization data and engineering test data is available for several pedons from the Natural Resource Conservation Service, State Office, Syracuse, New York.
+ADDITIONAL DATA: Characterization data and engineering test data is available for several pedons from the Natural Resource Conservation Service, 12-PAS Soil Survey Office, Paul Smiths, New York.

 National Cooperative Soil Survey